Installation

 token = 'xoxb-111-222-xxxxx'

-We recommend you pass tokens in as environment variables, or persist them in a database that is accessed at runtime.
-You can add a token to the environment by starting your app as:
+We recommend you pass tokens in as environment variables, or store them in a database that is accessed at runtime.
+You can add a token to the environment by starting your app as follows:

 SLACK_BOT_TOKEN="xoxb-111-222-xxxxx" python myapp.py